MSBivens/learn-web3-dao-first-dapp/README.md

 Tutorial found here [LearnWeb3 DAO - Build your first dApp!](https://www.youtube.com/watch?v=aqxAWLi6UMA) Learn Web3 DAOs repo for this project is [here](https://github.com/LearnWeb3DAO/BasicFrontEndTutorial)

+This dApp allows for setting a mood and for calling it to know what mood the setter is in.

 ## Overview Info
 Chain: Ethereum